Beautiful Grand Place in Brussels

 The stained glass is exquisite!

 Location: Place Sainte-Gudule.
-It is an 8 – 10-minute walk from Brussels Park or a 10-minute walk from Grand Place.
+It is an 8 – 10-minute walk from Brussels Park or the Grand Place.

 Early morning, Cinquantenaire Park is quiet and serene...